liza-wood/seed_twitter/README.md

 **4_nodelist_creation.R**

 Because the edgelist is made up of many more users than the original sample, I need to again pull their information to get the bios and location information of the users.
-I will use the user_id, which is less prone to changing than screennames.
 Once I have this information, I can assign names to the user ids based on the list, which I can then use to overwrite future lists for ease.

-Lastly, I download this nodelist and have assigned roles of those with high degree (according to Gephi, for now), and save this with a new extension.

 **5_bio_classification.R**

 I read in the csv with the assigned IDs.
 In this case, because I assigned IDs from an old list, I will join it with my new list.
 In this process, there is only a very small difference.
 I am then able to run the knn algorithm to try to train my assignments.

-**6_text_analysis.R**

-The data I have now includes: Network of the top X communities, each with a bio, as assigned identity
+This classification approach is in process.

+**6_location_matching.R**

+This script takes the location names identified in Twitter profiles and iteratively assigns locations from dictionaries of major cities and countries around the world.

+**7_text_analysis.R**

+T